FAQ: Discontinuation of third party vSwitch program (2149722)

 Yes, customers who have active support and subscription contracts for vSphere 5.5 and 6.0 will be entitled to support.

-Why can’t a customer use Nexus 1000V with VMware vSphere 6.5?
+Why a customer cannot use Nexus 1000V with VMware vSphere 6.5?

 Cisco has not released a vSphere Installation Bundle (VIB) to support vSphere 6.5.